duckdb/duckdb-web/docs/sql/data_types/enum.md

 VALUES ('Pedro', 'happy'), ('Mark', NULL), ('Pagliacci', 'sad'), ('Mr. Mackey', 'ok');
 ```

-The following query will fail since the mood type does not have a 'quackity-quack' value.
+The following query will fail since the mood type does not have `quackity-quack` value.

 ```sql
 INSERT INTO person
 VALUES ('Hannes', 'quackity-quack');
 ```

-The string 'sad' is cast to the type mood, returning a numerical reference value.
+The string `sad` is cast to the type `mood`, returning a numerical reference value.
 This makes the comparison a numerical comparison instead of a string comparison.

 ```sql